aniou/morfeo/README.md

 Running from `c256u` platform requires manual execution by `call 65536` command from BASIC816 level.

+# FUZIX
+We are able to run [FUZIX](https://github.com/aniou/FUZIX) on emulated A2560X!
+Just run `./fuzix.sh` script.

+**Important!**: remember to stop FUZIX by command `telinit 6` or You will face consequences of unclean disk shutdown!
+After "Halt" message You may safely quit by pressing `F12`.

 # FQA

 ### Why not morfe (an Go-based)?